AdobeDocs/acrobat-services-learn.en/help/usecases/searching.md

 ## Next steps

-In this hands-on tutorial, you integrated Acrobat Services APIs into a Node.js application and also used the API to implement a document transformation that converts files to PDF.
+In this hands-on tutorial, you integrated [!DNL Acrobat Services] APIs into a Node.js application and also used the API to implement a document transformation that converts files to PDF.
 You added an OCR feature that makes pictures and scanned files searchable.
 Then, you saved the files to a folder so they can be downloaded.

 Next, you added a search feature to search the documents converted to text by OCR.
 Finally, you implemented a download function to enable easy downloading of those files.
 Your completed application makes it much easier for a legal company to locate and process specific text.

-Using Acrobat Services for document transformation is highly recommended because of its robustness and ease of use compared to other services.
-You can quickly create an account to start enjoying the features of Acrobat Services APIs for document transformation and management.
+Using [!DNL Acrobat Services] for document transformation is highly recommended because of its robustness and ease of use compared to other services.
+You can quickly create an account to start enjoying the features of [!DNL Acrobat Services] APIs for document transformation and management.

-Now that you have a strong understanding of how to use Acrobat Services APIs, you can further your skills with practice.
+Now that you have a strong understanding of how to use [!DNL Acrobat Services] APIs, you can further your skills with practice.
 You can clone the repository used in this tutorial and experiment with some of the skills you just learned.
-Even better, you can attempt to rebuild this application while exploring the unlimited possibilities of Acrobat Services APIs.
+Even better, you can attempt to rebuild this application while exploring the unlimited possibilities of [!DNL Acrobat Services] APIs.

 Ready to enable document sharing and review in your own app?
-Sign up for your [Adobe Acrobat Services](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) developer account.
+Sign up for your [[!DNL Adobe Acrobat Services]](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) developer account.
 Enjoy a six-month free trial, then [pay-as-you-go](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) for just \$0.05 per document transaction as your business grows.